 Open issue according to EFSA: ‘Suitable controls for all treatment groups are not present.’

 None of the discussed OECD guidelines was developed for the testing of whole foods but rather for testing the toxicity of isolated chemicals when feeding rats with standardized, nutritionally balanced feed.
 In most cases, the test substance is administered separately from the normal feed or mixed with the feed in a minor volume.
 As long as the addition of the test substance to the feed does not alter significantly the relative concentration of the feed components, a single control with zero test substance is sufficient.
 If the test substance is an inherent component of the feed as in the NK603 feeding trial and the different test concentrations are produced through varying percentages of GM and non-GM maize varieties in the feed, appropriate controls are necessary according to EFSA .
 Hammond et al. and Monsanto report that all test groups received feed containing 33% maize with a different percentage of GM versus non-GM maize.
 Séralini et al. did not report whether they had adjusted the total maize content to 33% in those batches containing 11% or 22% GM maize.
 To clarify, Séralini et al. informed that all feed batches were mixed to contain 33% maize in total.

-We conclude that based on the information given by Séralini et al. [15
+We conclude that based on the information given by Séralini et al. , this open issue is closed.

 Open issue according to EFSA: ‘Measures taken to reduce the risk of bias (e.g. blinding) are not reported.’